Stable and Informative Spectral Signatures for Graph Matching: Experiments

 \subsection{Real Image Feature Matching}

 In this experiment, we test our descriptor on the real image dataset used in \cite{cho2010}.
 This image dataset consists of 30 pairs of images with labeled feature points.
-In their original paper, affinity matrix $W_\text{feat}$ is built considering the similarity between the appearance-based feature descriptors and the geometric transformations.
-Let $d_\text{feat}(i,j,a,b)$ be their compatibility functions.
-We put our spectral descriptors as additional structural compatibility, and set up the affinity matrix $W$ as
+In their original paper, the IQP affinity matrix $W_{\text{feat}}$ was built considering the similarity between the appearance-based feature descriptors and the geometric transformations.
+Let $d_{\text{feat}}(i,j,a,b)$ be these compatibility functions from \cite{cho2010}.
+We add our spectral descriptors as additional structural compatibility, and set up the affinity matrix $W$ as

-Therefore, we could evaluate how our graph-based structural descriptors would improve the matching results.
-In our experiment, we tested different combination of $\alpha$ and $\beta$.
-If only considering $d^\ck_t$, $\beta=0$, $\alpha = 1$ gives the best average accuracy, and by adding WKS as node signature constraint, $\alpha=0.5, \beta = 4$ gives the best average accuracy.
-Table \ref{tab:realmatch} listed the average accuracy as a comparison.
-Fig. \ref{fig:realimg} showed one example of matching results.
+This is done so that we can evaluate the effect of our structural descriptors on the matching results.
+In our experiments, we tested different combination of $\alpha$ and $\beta$.
+If only considering $d_{t}^{\ck}$, $\alpha=1$, $\beta=0$ gives the best average accuracy, and by adding WKS/adaLFS as a node signature constraint, $\alpha=1,\beta=10$ gives the best average accuracy; Table \ref{tab:realmatch} lists the average accuracies of different methods.
+Fig. \ref{fig:realimg} shows an example of matching results.